What is a Sleep Disorder?

 Gwen Crenshaw, NP

-Crenshaw is a Nurse Practitioner with five years of experience in Sleep Medicine.
+Crenshaw is a Nurse Practitioner with twelve years of experience in Sleep Medicine.
 Initially earning a BS in Physical Therapy in 1988 from the Medical University of South Carolina, Crenshaw earned her Masters Degree in Nursing from University of Tennessee Knoxville in 1998.
 She is board certified in Family Medicine and Occupational Health.
-She has also worked in Occupational Medicine and the Urgent Walk-in Clinic environment for eight years before joining Covenant Health.
+She worked in Occupational Medicine and the Urgent Walk-in Clinic environment for eight years before joining Covenant Health.
+A strong member of our Parkwest Sleep Center team, Ms. Crenshaw is committed to helping our clients successfully treat their sleep disorders.

 There are more than 84 different types of sleep disorders.
 Following are a few of the most common: